 After leaving school I attended Brighton College of Arts and Crafts.
 Specifically its architecture course which happened to include, in the third year, a design project for a stage production.

 And that was the start of my career.
-All started because, as a teenager I had easily accessible theatre.
+All started because, as a teenager I had easy access to theatre.

 I loved the Connaught Theatre and everything it stood for.
 It opened up a path to a career I didn’t know existed.